 And I think the Senate has addressed that when they talk about these things.

-And at this point, uh, you know, it's good to get people concerned about it and to highlight as many of those things as possible.
+And at this point, you know, it's good to get people concerned about it and to highlight as many of those things as possible.

 The reason they take these things before the House and Senate is so they can clean it up.

-I also thought the Supreme Court was gonna fix the mistake that was McCain Feingold, and they didn't, and we're stuck with an abridgment of free speech and campaigns.
+I also thought the Supreme Court was going to fix the mistake that was McCain feingold, and they didn't.

 And I've sort of learned my lesson on, yeah, this is onerous and that's bad, but it'll be taken care of later.